pananton/busrpc-spec/README.md

 * Bus-dependent [clients](#clients) for testing/observing running busrpc backends
 * Bus-dependent [libraries](#libraries) for a busrpc microservice development

-An example of busrpc-compliant API for a simple chat application backend can be found in the folder [*./example*](https://github.com/pananton/busrpc/tree/main/example).
+An example of busrpc-compliant API for a simple chat application backend can be found in the [*/example*](https://github.com/pananton/busrpc/tree/main/example) folder.

 # Clients